Napa County, California: Festival Napa Valley

 In 2006, Napa Valley became home to the Festival Napa Valley, an annual food, wine, art, and music festival held at various venues throughout the valley.
 Additional music festivals, including Music in the Vineyards, Live in the Vineyard, the Robert Mondavi Summer Concert Series, all taking place annually in locations throughout the valley.

 Napa Valley Film Festival

 The Napa Valley Film Festival was founded in 2011 to recognize independent filmmaking of different genres.
 The festival occurs in November at various venues.

 BottleRock Napa Valley

 BottleRock Napa Valley is a music festival that took place for the first time in May 2013 on the grounds of the Napa Valley Exposition in Napa.
 The five-day festival featured over 60 bands and participation by over 300 wineries.
 Although deemed an artistic success, the organizers of the 2013 event left many unpaid creditors.
-A three-day event was held the following year and featured 45 musical acts.
+A three-day event was held the following year, and every year since (excluding during COVID) on Memorial Day weekend, and features over 40 musical acts.

 A year-round arts and cultural resource for the county, Napa Valley Now, is presented by Arts Council Napa Valley.
 It is free for the public to use and contribute to and features all major happenings throughout the Valley.